lee2998p/Embedded2/scripts/README.md

 This function gets the item and returns the mapping of the item in the dataset.
 #### __len__
 This function returns the number of elements in the dataset.

+#### classifier_transforms
+Data augmentation options used to train and validate the classifier

+#### mobilenet_v2_layer_parameter

 #### get_model
+This function first initializes Mobilenet and freezes relevant layers.
+Then, it returns the pretrained Mobilenet model with the relevant layers frozen.
 #### load_data
+This function first loads the image data from the data location specified.
+Then, it uses MapDataset to perform data augmentations, creating variables regarding 'train' and 'val'.
+Fianlly, it returns these new variables: 'train' and 'val' Dataloader, sizes of 'train' and 'val' datasets and the names of dataset classes
 #### train_model
+This function first initalizes hyperparemeters used to train the model.
+For each epoch, it trains and validates the data.
+As it iterates through the data, it goes through forward propagation unless the phase is 'train'; in this case, it will go through backward propagation.
+It prints the loss and accuracy of train or val.
+There are checkpoints every 10 epochs; these checkpoints help us make the comparison among the trained model and the overfit and underfit models.
+Finally, it returns the trained model.
 #### get_metrics